automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Zuolong.md

 # Zuolong
-## Description: It was named after General Tso, of Chinese restaurant fame.
+## It was named after General Tso, of Chinese restaurant fame.